 Black Butte Copper

-The Black Butte Copper Project development is focused on the Johnny Lee copper deposit, which hosts a total Mineral Resource estimate comprising 13.6 million tonnes grading 2.9% copper for total contained metal of 391,000 tonnes of copper.
-View the full Mineral Resource statement here.
+The Black Butte Copper Project is focused on the development of the Johnny Lee copper deposit, which hosts a total Ore Reserve of 8.8 million tonnes grading 2.6% copper for total contained copper of 226,100 tonnes.
+View the latest Ore Reserve and Mineral Resource statement here.

-This makes Black Butte one of the top-10 undeveloped copper projects worldwide by grade.
+This makes Black Butte one of the top undeveloped copper projects worldwide by grade.

 The Black Butte Project is located on private ranch land in Meagher County, close to existing road, power and rail infrastructure, with the ability to access a residential workforce located nearby and competitive sources of materials and power.